-Maui’s Coral Reefs: 7 Ways to Help
+Maui Coral Reefs: 7 Ways to Help

-Maui’s Coral Reefs Need You
+Corals Need You

-In particular, coral reefs in Lahaina, Maui are declining due to many significant events: bleaching from rising ocean temperatures, sedimentation from land and coastline development, algae overgrowth from agricultural and waste runoff, overfishing, and massive tourism.
+Today, Hawaiian coral reefs are subject to various stressors.
+In particular, coral reefs in Lahaina, Maui, are declining due to multiple significant stressors: bleaching from rising ocean temperatures, sedimentation from coastal development, algal overgrowth from agricultural and waste runoff, fishing, and tourism.
 As a result, the Department of Land and Natural Resources estimates that Maui lost a quarter of its coral reefs between 1999 and 2006.

 Ocean Conservation in Hawaii